ucsb-cs190j-s18/ucsb-cs190j-s18.github.io/_lectures/lect03.md

 [Link to pdf](/lectures/ic01.pdf){:data-ajax=false}
   * Why discussion style lectures vs traditional lectures?
   * What are the broad themes that the author McKeachie talks about?
-  * Barriers to discussion?
+  * What are the barriers to discussion?
-  * What are some strategies to promote discussion?
+  * What are some strategies suggested by the author to promote discussion?
-  * Summary
+  * Summarize your takeaways